Thank you for your interest in becoming a patient with Carolina Dentistry.

 Carolina Dentistry is the dental office of the UNC Adams School of Dentistry.
 It is where our students learn and our faculty provide care.
 It includes what was known as the Dental Faculty Practice, the graduate student clinics and the student clinics.

-With all 12 dental specialties in one place, Carolina Dentistry can provide any care you may need – from regular cleanings to complex surgery.
-Our experts providers will be there for you every step of the way.
+With 12 dental specialties in one place, Carolina Dentistry can provide any care you may need – from regular cleanings to complex surgery.
+Our expert providers will be there for you every step of the way.

 Who provides care?